 You can add access control logic to report name resolution services - services which process a string argument (reportUrl) passed to the method that opens a report.
 The following services are available:

-The ReportStorageWebExtension service is called when no other report name resolution services are available.
+- The service is called when no other report name resolution services are available.
 It is designed to get reports from external storage (a file or a database) where they are saved in REPX format.
-You cannot apply parameters with this service because its GetData method returns a serialized report.
+Note that the GetData method returns a serialized report.
 If you use the GetData method to specify the default parameter value for the loaded report, set the Value property to the parameter value.

 Protect Reports and Documents Generated from Reports

 Create and register the IWebDocumentViewerAuthorizationService service to implement authorization when the Document Viewer previews the document.
 The service is queried when the Document Viewer opens a report, and you can use the service to restrict access to the report.
 Service methods are called before document generation, and before any operation that reads the document.